polyphony-chat/docs/SPECIFICATION.md

 ```

 - `protocol_version` denotes the MLS protocol version.
 - `cipher_suite` indicates the used cipher suite for this KeyPackage.
-Note that a server can store many KeyPackages for a single user, to support various cipher suites.
+Note that a server can store many KeyPackages for a single actor, to support various cipher suites.
 - `init_key` is a public key for encrypting initial group secrets.
 - `leaf_node` is a signed `LeafNodeTBS` struct as defined in section `7.2.
 Leaf Node Contents` in RFC9420.
 A `LeafNode` has information representing a users' identity, in the form of the users' **ID-Cert** for a given session or client.
-The `LeafNodeTBS` is signed by using the user's private identity key.
+The `LeafNodeTBS` is signed by using the actor's private identity key.
 - `extensions` can be used to add additional information to the protocol, as defined in section `13.
 Extensibility` in RFC9420.

 A KeyPackage is supposed to be used only once.
 Servers must ensure the following things:
 -  That any KeyPackage is not given out to clients more than once.
 -  That the `init_key` values of all KeyPackages are unique, as the `init_key` is what makes the KeyPackage one-time use.
--  That the contents of the `LeafNode` and the `init_key` were signed by the user who submitted the KeyPackage.
+-  That the contents of the `LeafNode` and the `init_key` were signed by the actor who submitted the KeyPackage.

-Because KeyPackages are supposed to be used only once, servers should retain multiple valid KeyPackages for each user, alerting clients when their stock is running low.
+Because KeyPackages are supposed to be used only once, servers should retain multiple valid KeyPackages for each actor, alerting clients when their stock is running low.
 Consult the Client-Server-API for more information about how servers should request new KeyPackages from clients.
 Servers should delete KeyPackages when their validity lapses.

 Servers only store KeyPackages for home server users, not for foreign users.